Vitamin K Deficiency Bleeding (VKDB) of the Newborn

 This condition can be prevented.
 The American Academy of Pediatrics recommends that

 all newborns get a vitamin K shot.
-Your child will get a shot into their upper leg
+Your child will get a shot in their upper leg (thigh)

-(thigh) muscle.
+muscle.
 This shot will be given soon after birth.
-This will prevent dangerous
+This will prevent dangerous bleeding.

 Key points about vitamin K deficiency bleeding in a newborn